anabatsh/TT_pro/README.md

 ## Usage

-1. Run `python calc.py test`
+1. Run `python calc.py control`
+    > The results will be presented in the text file `result/logs/control.txt`

+2. Run `python calc.py func`
-    > The results will be presented in the text file `result/logs/test.txt`
+    > The results will be presented in the text file `result/logs/func.txt`

-2. Run `python calc.py qubo`
+3. Run `python calc.py qubo`
     > The results will be presented in the text file `result/logs/qubo.txt`

-3. Run `python calc.py control`
-    > The results will be presented in the text file `result/logs/control.txt`

 ## Authors